Lindydancer/cmake-font-lock/README.md

 ## Installation

-Place this file in a directory in Emacs' load path.
+Place the file in a directory in Emacs' load path.

 Add the following lines to a suitable init file, like ~/.emacs, to enable this package: